 MORE LIKE THIS:

-Other research shows that some women produce chemicals known as 'copulins' in their vaginal fluid, and that the concentration of these acids increases during the first half of the menstrual cycle (later dropping after ovulation).
+Other research shows that some women produce chemicals known as 'copulins' in their vaginal fluid, and that the concentration of copulins increases during the first half of the menstrual cycle (later dropping after ovulation).
 In one study from 2016, men who were exposed to copulins rated both themselves and women as more sexually attractive.
-All of this is encouraging news for potential vabbers!
+So, all of this is encouraging news for potential vabbers!

 Discover more about Vabbing with Shades of Sommie

-If you're curious to try vabbing, here are the steps:
+If you're curious to try vabbing, here are the steps to take:

-Sweaty bodies, glistening torsos, and all that pumping: many of us fantasise about turning a workout into a meet-cute.
-And there are plenty of ways to get a little extra attention at the gym; wearing a sexy workout set, striking up a conversation, or asking about someone’s leg routine.
-Alternatively, you could try vabbing at the gym.![]()
+Sweaty bodies, glistening torsos, all that hot 'n' sweaty pumping: many of us fantasize about turning a gym sesh into a meet-cute.
+And there are plenty of ways to get a little extra attention at the gym; wearing a sexy workout set, striking up a conversation about someone's leg routine, or locking eyes with a hottie in the training mirror.
+Alternatively, you could get handy and try vabbing!

 What’s more, a gym is almost always a buffet of bodily scents, so you can get away with it.
 However, that might mean it’s harder for other gym bunnies to hone in on your secret scent amongst the overpowering swathes of musky armpit and sweaty feet.